CognitiveModeling/InteractiveClimateMuseum/readme.md

 ```
 With *yarn* the *node.js* server can be started and the En-ROADS API can be reached.

-## Running the Museum
+## Running the Project

-Each time before the museum is run, the connection with the En-ROADS API has to be established.
+Each time before the project is run, the connection with the En-ROADS API has to be established.

 1. Open the *node.js command prompt*.